lucassuar/APP-LANDING-PAGE-PROJECT/README.md

 Separate git branch?
 In addition, if it is not obvious, you should also describe how to run your code locally.

+    (1) Started new repositery in GitHub: https://github.com/lucassuar/APP-LANDING-PAGE-PROJECT (2) Launched new terminal within Cloud9 and git init to initialize an empty Git repository.
+    (3) Then I did git add . to add existing documents.
+    (4) git commit -m "" to commit the first files.

 -------- Credits ---------

 Content